leticiafossato/ironhack-projects/Week 1 - Mini-Project Tic-Tac-Toe/README.md

 # Week 1 Mini-Project: Tic-Tac-Toe
 ## TIC-TAC-TOE

-TIC-TAC-TOE is uselly played on a piece of paper, but if you copy this code you can play it on your own laptop.
+TIC-TAC-TOE is uselly played on a piece of paper, but if you copy this code you can play it on your own laptop.<br />
 How it Works?
 Two players write either O or X in a pattern of nine squares.
-The first player who places three Os or three Xs in a straight line wins.
+The first player who places three Os or three Xs in a straight line wins.<br />
-In this virtual version, it's YOU x CPU.
+In this virtual version, it's YOU x CPU.<br />
-Good luck!
+Good luck!<br />
 <b>How to play?</b> Copy the code of "TIC_TAC_TOE.ipynb" on your Python3 or JupyterNotebook and run.

 <b>Challenges:</b>